GavinVasandani/Cpp-Trading-Platform/README.md

 Another file included is websiteImplementation.cpp.
 This is a file used to test a client/server connection to enable a client to join through a web address.

+Custom memory management contains methods for a custom memory pool (Arena) existing within stack and a custom memory allocator that allocates memory for small size containers on stack instead of heap, to improve performance.

 The code still has faults, a joint server queue needs to be implemented so that multiple message requests from clients are funnelled into
 1 server queue.